 Jhpiego has actively collaborated with the Ministry of Health in Burkina Faso since 1996, implementing programs in the areas of family planning, postabortion care, maternal health and malaria in pregnancy.
-Currently, Jhpiego is implementing the following programs: Improving malaria ca
+Currently, Jhpiego is implementing the following initiatives: Improving malaria

 By Gahan Furlane, Yacouba Ouedraogo and Alisha Horowitz